assuiedmilan/dance_initiation_teachers_pairing/Readme.md

 - When making an arbitration between an begginer and a more advanced dancer, favor the tuple with the less experienced dancer
 - When the lead and follow of both tuples have 0 dates, assign the date randomly, this is to avoid having all begginers getting the first dates, and all experienced dancers having the last
 - The balance_performances function shall have the same signature as the first version of it

+### Begginer dancers are left behind if no experience dancers are available to dance with them:

+This required the addition of a new requirement.
+However the generated code could not work and had to be reworked:

+- At the end of the validation process, if a begginer dancer could not be matched with an experienced dancer and is not present in any valid couple, it can then be matched with an intermediate dancer who has a common availability with them